NotDevX/LInjectorSave/README.md

 Windows Forms Application.
 Written in C#, with .NET Framework 4.8

-The latest LInjector Release is v26.05.2023.
-Format: (dd/MM/yyyy) The LInjector Project is under the MIT License.
+The LInjector Releases Format is: (dd/MM/yyyy)
+The LInjector Project is under the MIT License.

 - [LInjector, uses the Krnl API to work.](https://krnl.ca/)